CNES/S1Tiling/docs/files.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 :Content: Pixels are in the :ref:`Virtual DEM <dem-vrt-files>` geometry.
 Their
-          values contain the XYZ cartesian coordinates of the pixel and the position of the matching pixel in the original Sentinel-1 image.
+          values contain the XYZ Cartesian coordinates of the pixel and the position of the matching pixel in the original Sentinel-1 image.
           This file is produced with `DiapOTB SARDEMProjection
           <https://gitlab.orfeo-toolbox.org/remote_modules/diapotb/-/wikis/Applications/app_SARDEMProjection>`_